patrickdappollonio/intro-to-openshift/README.md

 ---

-# Components of OpenShift

-A minimal OpenShift installation is based on a couple of main applications running:

-* **Docker engine:** This will manage the Docker container platform, as well as the Docker Registry features.
-* **Kubernetes:** The core of the platform: this is the app that will handle and manage the container lifecycle inside OpenShift.
-* **Docker registry:** It's separated from Docker, because Docker by itself doesn't include a registry server.
-OpenShift needs an internal OpenShift registry server to maintain a temporary copy of the builds.

----

-* **Etcd:** A key-value datastore to persist certain cluster details / state across all of the OpenShift platform.
-* **OpenShift router:** The OpenShift router is based on HAProxy, it's the application running on the master nodes which will take a request from an external account and route it through the OpenShift platform directly to the container that's supposed to serve it.
-* **OpenShift STI / S2I:** This is an extra feature of OpenShift called _Source-to-Image_.
-What it does is, given a Git repo and an unknown source code, it'll take the code, detect the stack and build the project for distribution in an appropiate way.
-By default, no runtime is installed, but OpenShift allows an easy way to get Java, NodeJS and Ruby.

-<span style="font-size: 18px; font-style: italic">There's a [video presentation](https://access.redhat.com/webassets/avalon/v/developer_console_ose32-H264-AAC.mp4) here about how to use S2I to easily iterate building applications with OpenShift</span>

----

-* **Deployer:** The _semi-HA_ feature of OpenShift is, if either a change in the codebase for an S2I project or the container / pod went down, the Deployer will redeploy a new container.
-This is the _stubborn_ piece of the software.
-* **Docker SDN:** The software-defined network based on the Docker technology.
-Every time a container is created, Docker will create a software-defined network which may or may not use for communication purposes between containers.
-By linking two containers, you're specifying that they should resolve each other by container name as the host name.
-* **Authentication:** The current OpenShift authentication is based on `HTPasswd` which you can use to create development accounts in the OpenShift installation.

----

-* **Web Console:** The Web Console is the easy-to-use way to manage the OpenShift installation.
-You can do any development task from the UI, like deploying new code, manage the number of pods running (upscaling / downscaling) as well as URI Endpoints for running pods.
-* **The `oc` command:** The `oc` command is a CLI application to manage both the development flow as well as the administration flow of OpenShift.
-The `oc` command is the most complete way of OpenShift administration and automation.
-* **REST API:** To extend the power of the OpenShift platform, OpenShift also has an API you can use for things like deployments, S2I and so on.

----

 ## How OpenShift works

-A combination of all of the previously mentioned elements makes the standard OpenShift framework.
+A combination multiple application elements makes the standard OpenShift framework.
 With it you can deploy Docker containers to be automatically managed by OpenShift.
 You'll also get some extra benefits like **if one of the OpenShift nodes goes down, the pods are going to be scheduled in a different node**.

 The goal is to have Docker containers that follow the containerized mantra: **stateless applications** that use services and apps by calling their APIs.